radixdlt/typescript-radix-engine-toolkit/LTS.md

   */
   .transferFungible({ toAccount: toAccountAddress1, resourceAddress: resourceAddress, amount: 100 })
   .transferFungible({ toAccount: toAccountAddress2, resourceAddress: resourceAddress, amount: "23.12323312" })
-  .compileForNotarization();
+  .compileIntent();

-const signature = await sign(fromAccountPublicKey, unnotarizedTransaction.hashToNotarize);
+const signature = await sign(fromAccountPublicKey, unsignedTransaction.hashToNotarize);

-const transaction = unnotarizedTransaction.notarizeAsSigner(signature);
+const transaction = unsignedTransaction.compileNotarized(signature);

-// Will throw if the transaction is not valid (eg the signature is incorrect) await transaction.staticallyValidate(NetworkId.Simulator);
+// Will throw if eg the signature is incorrect
+(await transaction.staticallyValidate(NetworkId.Simulator)).throwIfInvalid();

 const notarizedTransactionHex = transaction.toHex();
+const transactionIntentHashHex = transaction.transactionIdHex();

-// You can then submit the notarized transaction bytes to `/lts/transaction/submit` on the Core API.
+// You can then use these to interact with the Core API or Gateway API, eg with the Core API:
+// * Submit the `notarizedTransactionHex` to `/core/lts/transaction/submit`
+// * Check commit status using `transactionIntentHashHex` with `/core/lts/transaction/status`
 ```

 ## `LTSRadixEngineToolkit` Functionality